This tutorial guides you about some basic concept of File handling in Python.

 3. Closing File

 Whenever we were done working with a file is good to close its file object.
-It frees up some extra memory which is occupied by file object.
+It frees up some extra memory that is occupied by file object.

 For closing a file we use a close() method.
 It doesn’t take any parameter